ekowtawiah23/ekowtawiah23/README.md

 # 👋 Welcome to My GitHub Galaxy 🌌

 Hey there!
-I'm Emmanuel Ekow Tawiah Panford, a computer science.
+I'm Emmanuel Ekow Tawiah Panford, a computer science student.
 Welcome to my corner of the coding cosmos! 🚀✨

 ## 🚀 About Me